-The accused was charged with having "in time of war and as a subject of a hostile power, namely Japan," and "owner of the Sakura-Club, founded for the use of Japanese civilians," committed "war crimes by, in violation of the laws and customs of war, recruiting women and girls to serve the said civilians or causing them to be recruited for the purpose, and then under the direct or indirect threat of the Kempei (Japanese Military Police) should they wish to leave, forcing them to commit prostitution with the members of the said club," which the women and girls "were not able to leave freely,"

-The prosecution asked the court to find the accused guilty of " the war crime of enforced prostitution" and to convict him to 15 years' imprisonment.

-2. THE EVIDENCE

-The court heard as witnesses some 12 women or girls who were forced to prostitution by the accused.
-According to their testimony, given under oath and corriborated by other evidence, as well as statements made by the accused himself, the facts were as follows:

-Awochi was established in Batavia from 1920 and returned to Japan prior to the aggression on Pearl Harbour, on 30th November, 1941.
+A. OUTLINE OF THE PROCEEDINGS The accused, Washio Awochi, a Japanese hotel-keeper who ran a clubrestaurant in Batavia from 1943 to 1945, was tried for having forced Dutch women to practice prostitution in the premises of the club. .
+THE CHARGE The accused was charged with having "in time of war and as a subject of a hostile power, namely Japan," and "owner of the Sakura-Club, founded for the use of Japanese civilians," commeited "war crimes by, in violation of the laws and customs of war, recruiting women and girls to serve the said civilians or causing them to be recruited for the purpose, and then under the direct or indirect threat of the Kempei (Japanese Military Police) should they wish to leave, forcing them to commit prostitution with the members of the said club," which the women and girls "were not able to leave freely."
+The prosecution asked the court to find the accused guilty of " the war crime of enforced prostitution " and to convict him to 15 years' imprison- 2.
+THE EVIDENCE The court heard as witnesses some 12 women or girls who were forced to prostitution by the accused.
+According to their testimony, given under oath and corriborated by other evidence, as well as statements made by the accused himself, the facts were as follows: Awochi was established in Batavia from 1920 and returned to Japan prior to the aggression on Pearl Harbour, on 30th November, 1941.
 After the occupation of the Dutch East Indies by Japanese forces, he returned to Batavia in June, 1942.
 He first opened a restaurant called "Akiboro."
 Later on, in 1943, he rented a block of houses and opened a brothel to which a restaurant and a bar were attached.
 The place was known as the Sakura Club and was exclusively reserved for Japanese civilians.
 His assistant in the brothel business was a woman, Lies Beerhorst, with whom he had lived since 1943.
 With her help, girls were engaged to serve in the restaurant or in the bar as waitresses and then gradually forced to commit acts of prostitution with the customers.
 In most cases, when accepting to serve in the restaurant or bar, the girls were unaware of the existence of the brothel.
 In other cases they knew of it, but made specific arrangements